 Continue reading How the IBM PC became the de facto standard for desktop computers

-Here’s a nice perspective on Intel’s non-x86 efforts, and why they failed and x86 marched on, despite its weak points.
+Here’s a nice perspective on Intel’s non-x86 efforts, and why they failed and x86 marched on, despite its weak points, and why Intel can’t quit x86.

 Kudos for remembering that Intel made ARM chips.